huggingface/api-inference-community/README.md

 The hardware to run the API will be provided by Hugging Face for now.

-The `common` folder is intended to be a starter point for all new libs that want to be integrated.
+The `docker_images/common` folder is intended to be a starter point for all new libs that want to be integrated.

 ### Adding a new container from a new lib.